 Why Lease A Nissan Interstar?

 The latest Nissan Interstar is a new entry in the large van marketplace, competing against some big names - such as the Ford Transit and Vauxhall Movano - for attention.
 The Interstar, however, has an ace up its sleeves - it is available in a huge variety of cab types and is offered with a lot of model-specific features.
-Payloads max out at around 1500kg (up there with the class leaders) and the 2.3-litre Twin Turbo diesel engines offer an excellent return on investment.
+Payloads max out at just over 1500kg (up there with the class leaders) and the 2.3-litre Twin Turbo diesel engines offer an excellent return on investment.
 Find your perfect Nissan Interstar model today or browse all our latest Nissan vans available online.

 Why Choose Leasing?